 - Request a restriction on use or disclosure of your protected health information.
 You have the right to request restrictions on certain uses and disclosures of protected health information, including those related to disclosures to family members, other relatives, close personal friends, or any other person identified by you.
 Your request must state the specific restriction requested and to whom you want the restriction to apply.
 We are not, however, required to agree to a requested restriction, unless the request is made to restrict disclosure to an insurer or health plan for purposes of carrying out payment or health care operations (and is not for purposes of carrying out treatment), and the protected health information pertains solely to a health care item or service for which you have paid out of pocket in full.
 If we do agree to a restriction, we must abide by it unless you agree in writing to remove it.

 - Get a list of those with whom we have shared information.
 You have the right to receive an accounting of certain non-routine disclosures of protected health information.
 That right does not apply to all disclosures; in particular, it does not apply disclosures for purposes necessary to carry out treatment, payment or health care operations as described in this Notice of Privacy Practices.
 It also excludes disclosures we have made to you, for a facility directory, to family members or friends involved in your care, or for notification purposes.
 The right to receive this information is subject to additional exceptions, restrictions and limitations.
-We are also required to notify you following a breach of your health information, if that information is unsecured.

 - Opt out.
 You have the right to opt out of any communications that may be construed as fundraising or marketing.